-Dartz has Twin Bow Centaur, which would randomly fire an arrow at either your monster or your opponent's monster.
+Dartz has Twin Bow Centaur (not a real card), which would randomly fire an arrow at either your monster or your opponent's monster.

-Kiryu has Infernity Reloader, which fires 500 damage at either you or your opponent.
+Kiryu has Infernity Reloader (called Infernity Randomizer in the dub), which fires 500 damage at either you or your opponent.
 His Infernity Death Gunman is a straight up Shout-Out to Dirty Harry.

 Joey has the Time Wizard, which had a "Time Roulette" effect.
 If it lands on one of the two time machine symbols, it ages everything on the field by 1000 years. note This can also be a test of luck, since the desired effect is to leave the opponent's monsters old and withered while Joey's Baby Dragon ages into the mighty Thousands Dragon, but some others also get a positive effect from 1000 years' time, such as Yugi's Dark Magician becoming the Dark Sage.
 If lands on one of the four skull symbols, it detonates Joey's side of the field, which can take a lot out of his Life Points.